-Stormwater projects can vary from dry well installation, maintenance, and cleaning to levee maintenance.
+Stormwater projects can include dry well installation, maintenance, and cleaning; levee maintenance; and various other project that address how stormwater makes its way through Missoula.
 This page provides information on projects scheduled for 2022.

 Pattee Creek Restoration & Planting Event: Friday, October 7, 2022, from 9 a.m. to 3 p.m.
 Volunteers welcome for any portion of this time.
 Email Mackenzie Tenan at firstname.lastname@example.org to receive an event survey and more details.

 Description: This project involves revegetation along the riparian areas of Pattee Creek on Pattee Creek Drive.
 This is implemented to mitigate water quality issues such as alteration in stream-side or littoral vegetative covers, flow regime modification, temperature, and sedimentation brought upon the creek due to the impacts from residential development.

 Benefits: The major benefits of this project include:

 Details: This project will be the foundation of the long-term goal of restoring and revegetating throughout the entirety of Pattee Creek.
 According to the Bitterroot Watershed Restoration Plan, the creek “is a stream of concern in the Bitterroot watershed” since it is a tributary to the impaired Bitterroot River.
 It will reduce impacts of alterations in streamside and littoral vegetative covers, sedimentation, and temperature where the waterbody is channelized adjacent to residential development.